Firstbober/Zine/README.md

 # Zine
-Just good looking matrix client in Node.
+Simple matrix client in Node.
+I made it in one weekend.
+Please do not use it.